altintasalphan/22067048/README.md

 ## 📋 Overview

 This repository provides a comprehensive GUI framework for developing and integrating machine learning methods, created for the MKT3434 Course at Yildiz Technical University's Department of Mechatronics Engineering.
-The application leverages PyQt6 to deliver an intuitive interface that supports both classical machine learning techniques and advanced deep learning implementations.
+The application leverages PyQt6 to deliver an intuitive interface that supports both classical machine learning techniques and advanced deep learning implementations, now enhanced with dimensionality reduction and cross-validation features critical for real-world robotics and mechatronics applications.

 **Course Instructor:** [Asst.
 Prof. Dr. Ertuğrul Bayraktar](https://github.com/bayraktare)
 **Developed by:** [Alphan Bartu ALTINTAŞ](https://github.com/altintasalphan) - Mechatronics Engineering Student (22067048)